kubevela/kubevela/docs/en/helm/trait.md

             type: "cluster"
 ```

-Apply the configuration and check `manualscalertrait` has been deleted.
+Apply the application and check `manualscalertrait` has been deleted.
 ```shell
 $ kubectl get manualscalertrait
 No resources found